wely/DevCamp/HOL/dotnet/07-bot/readme.md

 * DocumentDB is used as the data persistence layer.

 In this lab, you will continue enhancing the overall City Power & Light experience by creating an incident reporting bot from scratch and via the Azure Bot Service and host it in Azure.
 The bot will be able to gather data from a user with an optional photo and submit it to the WebAPI.
-In this lab, you will set up the developing environment to support the creation of bot applications.
-You will create your own incident reporting bot from scratch and via the Azure Bot Service and host it in Azure.

 ## Objectives
 In this hands-on lab, you will learn how to: